+The followin are causes of Myocardial Ischemia.
 Myocardial ischemia is caused by a temporary lack of oxygen-rich blood to the heart muscle.
 This decrease in blood flow can happen for a number of reasons and will vary based on the type of myocardial ischemia.
 In most cases, the cause of myocardial ischemia is coronary artery disease (CAD), or what most people refer to as just heart disease.
 Sometimes, other types of heart disease (such as aortic stenosis) or uncontrolled high blood pressure (hypertension) can cause myocardial ischemia.

 Triggers of Myocardial Ischemia:

 For a lot of people (especially those with stable myocardial ischemia), symptoms of myocardial ischemia are triggered by: